mrossinek/cobib/README.md

 store all references in a plain text format.

 Currently CReMa provides the following functionality:
-* adding new references via DOI, arXiv ID and PDF
+* adding new references from a bibtex source or via DOI, arXiv ID or PDF
 * querying the database by in- and exclusion filters
 * printing detailed information about a reference ID
 * exporting a list of references to the biblatex format